-Figure 12a shows the actually measured torque feedback behavior of a real car.
-In that case, the driver turns the steering wheel at a speed of 50 km/h around 90 degrees and takes his/her hands off immediately after.
+Figure 12a shows an actually measured torque feedback behavior of a real car.
+In that case, the driver turns the steering wheel at a speed of 50km/h around 90 degrees and leaves the hands off immediately after.
 At 90 degrees, the magnitude of the required torque is approximately 4 [Nm].
 Figure 12b shows the same situation but produced by the steering wheel simulator.